-With nearly 50 years of combined experience we have the expertise to answer all of your questions and help you to live life smiling!
+With nearly 50 years of combined experience, we have the expertise to answer all of your questions and help you to live life smiling!

-Orthodontists are often board certified dental specialists that complete an additional two to three years of training in facial growth and dental development.
-Orthodontists hold a degree in both General Dentistry and Orthodontics making them the expert in all orthodontic care options and technologies for children, teens and adults.
+Orthodontists are often board-certified dental specialists that complete an additional two to three years of training in facial growth and dental development.
+Orthodontists hold a degree in both General Dentistry and Orthodontics making them the expert in all orthodontic care options and technologies for children, teens, and adults.

 The American Association of Orthodontics recommends that children are seen by an orthodontist by the age of seven so any issues can be addressed early.
 However, it is never too late to visit an orthodontist and improve your smile.
 While the majority of patients are children and teens, there is an increased number of adult patients over the age of twenty-one.
-Approximately one in every five patients fall into this age group and are enjoying the benefits orthodontics can offer.
+Approximately one in every five patients falls into this age group and are enjoying the benefits orthodontics can offer.

 Braces are devices placed on your teeth by an orthodontist to correct dental and facial abnormalities.
 There are many types of braces to choose from, your orthodontist will go over the options and guide you in making a decision that is best for you.

 Types of braces include:

 - Traditional Metal Braces

 How Long Do I Have To Wear Braces?

 Most patients require 18 – 24 months of treatment.
 However, treatment time varies with each individual depending on the complexity of your orthodontic issue.
 Your orthodontist will be able to give you an estimate at your initial appointment, but remember this is only an estimate.
 Every patient is unique and there are many factors that can affect the duration of treatment.

 Do Braces Hurt?